 Student feedback on Education Perfect

-In the past, students have been able to submit free text feedback once they had completed a lesson.
-This feedback was then displayed to teachers through their EP dashboard.
+In the past, students have been able to submit free text feedback while completing a lesson, or once they finished one.
+Some of this feedback was then displayed to teachers through their EP dashboard.
 We've made some changes to this feature that we'd like to share!

 EP recognises that the student voice is an incredibly important part of the feedback loop, for both teachers and for EP.
 With a growing number of users on EP, it has become increasingly difficult to monitor all feedback submitted.
 As schools have their own in-house ways of collecting this feedback safely, we have elected that it is time to remove this feature from our platform.